dani37x/E-lectro/README.md

   - [x] set the random price for products from last month
 - [x] Redis and Redis queue
   - [x] Redis queue and workers
-  - [x] old functions with async queue usage
+  - [x] old and new functions with co-work with async queue usage
   - [x] time to cancel task from queue
   - [x] delete cancelled task from rq history
 - [x] Forms